-I have been a governor of Stithians School for 8 years.
-I was a primary school teacher in London and ,for a very short time, in Cornwall.
-I have also helped run Stithians Pre-School both as a committee member and then as an employed play leader.
-I also worked in the Camborne Surestart scheme and in Camborne Library as Bookstart Plus coordinator.
-Although I moved to Redruth last year I enjoy keeping my connection with Stithians as a school governor and as secretary to the The Stithians Centre Management Committee.
+I have been a governor of Stithians School for 12 years.
+I was a primary school teacher in London and, for a very short time, in Cornwall.
+When my children were small I helped run Stithians Pre-School both as a committee member and then as an employed play leader.
+I also worked in the Camborne Surestart scheme and in Camborne Library as a Bookstart Plus coordinator.
+Although I moved to Redruth 5 years ago I enjoy keeping my connection with Stithians as a school governor and as secretary to the The Stithians Centre Management Committee.
 All three of my children went to Stithians School before moving on to Redruth School and Truro College.
 Their Grandpa also went to school at Stithians in the 1920s.
 I feel very privileged to be able to remain involved in the life of this lovely school.

 I have been a parent governor since 2011 serving on the Finance and Personnel and Health and Safety Committees.
 I am a self employed landscape gardener and have lived in the village for 27 years.
 I have had two boys at the school.
 One is at school in Year 5 and one has moved on to secondary school in Year 8.
 I am on the governing body to help the school ensure all pupils reach their potential in a friendly and safe environment to do so.

 Nick Illsley (Headteacher)